 Special Education - Deafblindness (M.Ed.)

-Also offered: a stand-alone Deafblindness Certificate
+Also offered: a stand-alone TTU Graduate Certificate in Deafblindness

 Career Opportunities With This Degree

-The Master's in Special Education with a specialization in Deafblindness makes an individual a specialist in working with students who have both vision and hearing impairments in Special Education.
+The Master's in Special Education with a concentration in Deafblindness makes an individual a specialist in working with students who have both vision and hearing impairments in Special Education.
 Many teachers pursue this specialization and work with students with multiple impairments who are deafblind.

 All programs require that you submit an online application through the Graduate School.